Stay safe when you are out and about, having fun, online and everywhere else

 Child sexual exploitation is a form of child abuse and a very serious crime

-Every year more young people in the UK decide not to start smoking; now more than 50% of teenagers never try smoking at all.
+Every year more young people in the UK decide not to start smoking; now more than ever never try smoking at all.
 But for those that do, addiction can happen quickly and last for a long time - find support to stop today.

 Bullying isn't just a problem for young people at school.
 Most people are bullied at some point in their lives.
 But if you are bullied, you can take action.